Detecting Errors in a Quantum Network with Pauli Checks: Background

 In the one layer PCS scheme we introduce an ancilla and sandwich $U$ with Pauli checks such that

 where the control is on the ancilla register and the targets are the registers that $U$ acts on.
 We refer to

 as the left check and

 as the right check.
 The protocol is executed by measuring the ancilla in the Pauli Z basis and postselecting on the zero outcome.
 This protocol extends trivially to multiple checks by using more ancillas and controlling the pairs of checks on different ancillas.
 PCS can succeed in a single shot, which is necessary for quantum networks.
 Moreover, in the theoretical limit of noiseless checks, there exists checks (including non Pauli for general circuits) such that the postselected state is noiseless \cite{Gonzales_2023PCS}.
+In contrast to QECCs, PCS provides protection on the targeted qubits and generally incurs a lower resource overhead.